-What is OTT – Over the Top and How OTT Providers Work?
+What is OTT – Over the Top and How do OTT Providers Work?

 Over the Top is a term used to refer to Content Providers.
 So, when you hear Over the Top Providers, they are Content Providers.
-Content can be any application, any service such as Instant messaging services (Skype, WhatsApp), streaming video services (YouTube, Netflix, Amazon Prime), voice over IP and many other voice or video content type.
+Content can be any application, any service such as Instant messaging services (Skype, WhatsApp), streaming video services (YouTube, Netflix, Amazon Prime), voice over IP, and much other voice or video content types.

 This post is shared based on the information from my latest book ‘Service Provider Networks Design and Architecture First Edition‘.
 If you want to understand telecom (Distance communications) and Service Provider Business, I highly recommend you to purchase this book.

 They deliver the content over traditional ISP networks.
 The creation of OTT applications has created a conflict between companies that offer similar or overlapping services.
-The traditional ISPs and Telco’s have had to anticipate challenges related to third-party firms that offer OTT applications and the services.
+The traditional ISPs and Telco have had to anticipate challenges related to third-party firms that offer OTT applications and services.

 While the cable company wants to offer fast downloads, there is an inherent conflict of interest in not supporting a competitor, such as Netflix, that bypasses cable’s traditional distribution channel.

-OTT services such as Skype and WhatsApp are banned in some Middle East countries by some Operators, as OTT applications taking some part of their revenue.
-For example, in 2016, social media applications such as Snapchat, WhatsApp and Viber were blocked by the two UAE telecoms companies, Du and Etisalat.
-They claimed that these services are against the country VOIP regulations.
+OTT services such as Skype and WhatsApp are banned in some Middle East countries by some Operators, as OTT applications take some part of their revenue.
+For example, in 2016, social media applications such as Snapchat, WhatsApp, and Viber were blocked by the two UAE telecoms companies, Du and Etisalat.
+They claimed that these services are against the country's VOIP regulations.